Safest Teeth Whiteners

 You may be a better candidate for standard metal braces, especially if you have severe jaw alignment issues.
 Braces typically take longer than Invisalign but cost about the same.

-If you only have minor to moderate crowding/gapped teeth, at-home aligners like byte or Candid might work for you.
+If you only have minor to moderate crowding/gapped teeth, at-home aligners might work for you.
 These aligners are thousands cheaper than Invisalign and braces.
 However, not everyone is a candidate.

 Invisalign treatment is a straightforward and hands-on process.
 It consists of the following steps: